 Our methodology for making the data fair was common across datasets.
-In particular, given an original dataset and a sensitive feature (say, race), we selected the largest population with a particular value for this feature (say, Caucasian) from the dataset (and discarded all others).
+Specifically, given an original dataset and a sensitive feature (say, race), we selected the largest population with a particular value for this feature (say, Caucasian) from the dataset (and discarded all others).
 We removed any duplicate or inconsistent entries from this population.
 We then duplicated the population for every other value of the sensitive feature (say, Asian and Hispanic).
 For example, assuming the largest population was 500 Caucasians, we created 500 Asians and 500 Hispanics, and any two of these populations differ only in the value of race.
-Consequently, the new dataset is causally fair because there do not exist two inputs k and k' that differ only in the value of the sensitive feature for which the classification outcomes are different.
+Consequently, the new dataset is fair because there do not exist two inputs k and k' that differ only in the value of the sensitive feature for which the classification outcomes are different.
+A similar methodology is used by Yurochkin et al. in recent related work [Yurochkin et al. 2020].

-We define the causal-unfairness score of a dataset as the percentage of inputs k in the dataset for which there exists another input k' that differs from k only in the value of the sensitive feature and the classification outcome.
+We define the unfairness score of a dataset as the percentage of inputs k in the dataset for which there exists another input k' that differs from k only in the value of the sensitive feature and the classification outcome.
 Our fair datasets have an unfairness score of 0%.